cggh/panoptes/documentation/importdata/importsettings/datatable_properties.rst

   *Text.*  Default:rgb(0,0,0).
 Colour used to display this property in the genome browser.
 Formatted as ``"rgb(r,g,b)"`` (only applies if *showInBrowser* is True).

-connectLines
-  *Boolean.*  Default:False.
-Indicate that the points will be connected with lines in the genome browser (only applies if *showInBrowser* is True).

 defaultVisible
   *Boolean.*  Default:True.  .

-order
-  *Value.*  Default:-1.
-Only used for reference genome tracks.

-summaryValues
-  *Block.* Instructs Panoptes to apply a multiresolution summary algorithm for fast display of this property in the genome browser at any zoom level(only applies if *showInBrowser* is True).
-  The block can contain the following keys:
-    blockSizeMin
-      *Value.*  Default:1.
-Minimum summary block size (in bp).

-    blockSizeMax
-      *Value (required).* Maximum summary block size (in bp).

-    channelColor
-      *Text.*  Default:rgb(0,0,180).
-Colour of the channel, for numerical channels.
-Formatted as ``"rgb(r,g,b)"``.

-    maxDensity
-      *Value.* For categorical properties this set the scale for the summary track in rows/bp.
-Defaults to 1/bp.